-Vice President of Industrial Development and Logistics
+Vice President of Industrial Development

 Melissa has worked as a member of The Port’s development finance team, where she marketed The Port’s public finance programs and technical assistance services to real estate developers, brokers, accounting firms, incentives consultants, municipalities and other key economic development corporations to identify and vet suitable projects.
-She also has led environmental remediation activities for some of Hamilton County’s largest brownfield sites.
-Nearly 200 acres have been redeveloped due to Redevelopment Authority efforts, with an estimated $1.35 billion of annual economic impact.
+Melissa serves as program director for the Greater Cincinnati Foreign Trade Zone (GCFTZ), the federal grantee of Zones 46 & 47 in Cincinnati and Northern Kentucky.